2019-fall-uiuc-ling506/2019-Fall-UIUC-LING506.github.io/syllabus.md

 #### Expectations

+* This is an advanced graduate-level course in computational linguistics.
+  * Students should have already taken LING 406 or CS 447 and have done well.
+  * Students should be comfortable writing and debugging computer programs for computational linguistics.
+  * Students should already be comfortable with the concepts of phonetics, phonology, morphology, and syntax, as well as morphophonology and morphosyntax, and should already be able to define each of those concepts.
+  * Students should ideally have already taken multiple core linguistics courses, such as Syntax and Phonology.
+Students should, for example, be able to read a formal linguistics paper, identify the interlinear gloss examples, and be able to explain what is going on in a particular interlinear gloss example.
+  * Students should already have experience and expertise with the Linux command line.
+For example, students should already be very comfortable using cd, ls, mkdir, sed, and grep.
 * Students are expected to attentively read assigned readings.
 * Students are expected to actively follow along and practice the examples presented in the readings.
 * Students are expected to attentively view assigned video lectures.